Our Board of Trustees

 The board sets direction through the school charter that the Principal and staff then put in place.
 It must also monitor and report annually on its progress towards these goals.

 The Board meets once a month from February through to December.
 Meetings are open to the public however they are not public meetings where everyone has the right to speak.
-Speaking rights can be granted in advance by the Board Chair.
+Speaking rights can be granted in advance by the Presiding Member.
 Sometimes parts of the meeting are closed to the public when the board is discussing confidential matters.

 In a typical board meeting you may see;